SifatMd/sifatmd.github.io/_pages/about.md

 </head>

 Hi!
 I'm Dr. Sifat Muhammad Abdullah, Machine Learning Engineer (MLE) at Hewlett Packard Labs.
 I graduated from [Virginia Tech](https://cs.vt.edu/) with a Ph.D. in Computer Science, where I was advised by [Dr. Bimal Viswanath](https://people.cs.vt.edu/vbimal/).
-My research interests center around the robustness, efficiency and security of LLMs. <!-- Particularly, I focus on analyzing and enhancing the robustness of Multimodal and Large Language models against adversarial attacks, and leveraging multimodal inference-time reasoning to make them safer against real-world threats. --> <!-- I have received my Bachelor's degree in Computer Science from [BUET](https://cse.buet.ac.bd/) in April, 2019. -->
+My research interests center around the robustness, efficiency and security of Machine Learning & LLMs. <!-- Particularly, I focus on analyzing and enhancing the robustness of Multimodal and Large Language models against adversarial attacks, and leveraging multimodal inference-time reasoning to make them safer against real-world threats. --> <!-- I have received my Bachelor's degree in Computer Science from [BUET](https://cse.buet.ac.bd/) in April, 2019. -->

 Please contact me with any questions at <i><b>sifat.abdullah577@gmail.com</b></i>.